Parts of a Tree: A Detailed Guide to Tree Anatomy

 5. Bark

-The part of a trunk that shields against pests, disease, and extreme weather.
+The bark is the protective, outer part of a trunk that shields the inner layers against pests, disease, and extreme weather.

 6. Cambium Layer